-The detour of southbound traffic on SW Capitol Highway between SW Garden Home Road and SW Taylors Ferry Road began Wednesday morning, August 18, 2021, and will be in effect until as late as November 2022.
+The detour of southbound traffic on SW Capitol Highway between SW Garden Home Road and SW Taylors Ferry Road began Wednesday morning, August 18, 2021, and will be in effect until June 2023.

 Residents and travelers through the area have had some questions that we would like to address and share in this Frequently-Asked Questions (FAQ) article.
 We will update this page throughout the project as needed.
 Feel free to email any additional questions to email@example.com.

 Q: What is the detour again?

 A: The detour diverts all southbound traffic on SW Capitol Highway between SW Garden Home Road and SW Taylors Ferry Road from August 18, 2021 until as late as June 2023.
 All southbound traffic coming over the bridge from Multnomah Village on SW Capitol Highway is diverted westward on SW Garden Home Road, southward on SW 45th/48th Avenue/Drive, and eastward on SW Taylors Ferry Road back to SW Capitol Highway.
 See map below.

 Q: Who is allowed on SW Capitol Highway?

 A: For the duration of the detour, only northbound vehicle traffic, northbound TriMet buses, pedestrians and cyclists in both directions, and construction crews are allowed on SW Capitol Highway between SW Collins Street (one block north of SW Taylors Ferry Road) and SW Garden Home Road.

 Q: Why is northbound traffic also detoured sometimes?